George Gekas: Early life and education

 George Gekas was born in Harrisburg, Pennsylvania, the son of Mary (Touloumes) and William Gekas.
 He graduated from William Penn High School in 1948.
 He received a B.A. degree from Dickinson College in 1952 and a J.D. degree from Dickinson School of Law in 1958.
 He was a member of the fraternity Sigma Alpha Epsilon.
 He served in the United States Army from 1953 to 1955.

 Career

 He worked in a private law practice for two years and then served as assistant district attorney for Dauphin County from 1960 to 1966.

 Pennsylvania Legislature

 In 1966, Gekas was elected to the Pennsylvania House of Representatives for the 103rd district.
 He served there until 1974, when he was upset by future Harrisburg mayor Steven Reed in the anti-Watergate Democratic landslide.
 Gekas served as a member of the Pennsylvania State Senate for the 15th district from 1977 to 1982.

 United States House of Representatives

 After the 1980 census, Pennsylvania lost two congressional districts.
-The Republican-controlled legislature drew a new Harrisburg-based district that Gekas won in 1982, becoming the first Greek-American elected to Congress from Pennsylvania.
+The Republican-controlled legislature drew a new Harrisburg-based district that Gekas won in 1982, becoming the second Greek-American (after Gus Yatron of the neighboring 6th district) elected to Congress from Pennsylvania.
 Gekas was reelected nine more times.

+He was the only member of the House to vote against the Gun-Free School Zones Act of 1990.

 Gekas was one of the House managers in the impeachment trials of Alcee Hastings and President Bill Clinton.